-Bell contract calls for $9 million in each of the next two seasons and includes a $9 million club option for 2015.
+Bell's contract calls for a $9 million salary in each of the next two seasons and includes a $9 million club option for 2015.
 Miami will pay $1.5 million next year, $3.5 million in 2014 and the $3 million deferred signing bonus he is owed.

-“It caught me off guard a little bit, I’m not going to lie,” Young said.
-“It’s all settled in a couple hours now.
-I got an opportunity to talked to Billy (Beane) and got to talk to BoMel.
-I’m excited to help.
-It’s a new opportunity, a fresh start for me personally.”
+"It caught me off guard a little bit, I'm not going to lie," Young said.
+"It's all settled in a couple hours now.
+I got an opportunity to talk to Billy (Beane) and got to talk to (Melvin).
+I'm excited to help.
+It's a new opportunity, a fresh start for me personally."

-Pennington, 28, played in 125 games for the A’s.
-He had 93 appearances at shortstop but was shifted to second base in last August.
-A switch hitter, Pennington hit .215 last season, including .168 against left-handers, and had 28 RBIs.
+The 28-year-old Pennington played in 125 games for the AL West champion A's this season.
+He had 93 appearances at shortstop but was shifted to second base in August.
+A switch-hitter, Pennington hit .215 this year _ including .168 against left-handers _ and had 28 RBIs.

 "He had a down year.
 That happens.
 Guys have down years," Towers said.
 "Heath had a down year.
 That's why we were able to make these deals."

-He said he believes Pennington can be an everyday shortstop plus fill in behind Aaron Hill at second.
-The team also has Willie Bloomquist and John McDonald at short.
+Towers said he believes Pennington can be an everyday shortstop, plus fill in behind Aaron Hill at second base.
+The team also has Willie Bloomquist and John McDonald at shortstop.